I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Dinner 11

-Maid-Rite Loose Meat Sandwiches.
+Maid Rite Loose Meat Sandwiches.

-Twenty-minute crumbled beef sandwiches on soft buns.
+Twenty minute crumbled beef sandwiches on soft buns.
 Add a bag of chips and a quick veggie tray and dinner is done.
-This is the back-to-school dinner that fills up the teenage stomachs without requiring me to do much of anything.

 One pound of beef makes about eight sandwiches.
 The math is forgiving even on the weeks I forgot to grocery shop.